nlmartinez-github/snapchat_memory_retrieval_tool/README.md

 # Motivation
 The purpose of this tool was less to accomplish a simple task, downloading memories off of snapchat, as it was a learning experience.
 I wanted all of my memories off of my Snapchat account, but also have been wanting to learn how to use multithreading/concurrency/parallelism to accomplish large tasks quicker.
 This tool uses a python library called `asyncio`, which is a library to write concurrent code using the async/await syntax.
 Read more about it here: https://docs.python.org/3/library/asyncio.html

 I was able to accomplish what I wanted, and was able to download over 5000 videos (.mp4) and images (.jpg) from Snapchat's servers (hosted by AWS) in around 3-4 minutes.
 This was done over wired gigabit connection.
 The read/writes were handled by a Gen4 NVMe SSD.
 It was very entertaining to watch!

+I thought I'd share what I came up with in case there is anyone out there looking to do this or something similar.

 # **DISCLAIMER**
 **WARNING**: THIS TOOL USES A LOT OF BANDWIDTH DUE TO SINGLE-THREADED CONCURRENCY.
 IT IS DESIGNED TO WORK EXTREMELY FAST, WHICH COMES AT A COST.
 DO NOT USE IF YOU ARE UNSURE OF YOUR HARDWARE & NETWORK LIMITS.
 THERE ARE ALTERNATIVES THAT AREN'T AS FAST BUT ALSO WON'T BE AS DEMANDING ON YOUR RESOURCES.
 YOU HAVE BEEN WARNED.